Nestled amidst the rolling drumlin hills of the border region lies the undiscovered gem of County Of Monaghan.

 Castle Leslie in the Glaslough area of Monaghan is a location that is steeped in history.
 The Castle itself is magnificent with superb ornaments and decorations on the inside and outside.
 The surrounding grounds boast some beautiful walks, woodlands, and lakes.

-If you are into Horse riding than Castle Leslie provides an excellent equestrian centre.
+If you are into Horse riding than Castle Leslie provides an excellent equestrian centre, which is one of the best places for horse riding in Ireland.

 However, beware if you intend to stay overnight in the Castle because allegedly there is a ghost that resides in one of the rooms, but fear not, because this ghost is a friendly ghost who only shouts if you get too noisy during your stay!
 So keep it down!!